Nurtimax/bilimgual/README.md

   7. Engage with other users and participate in language learning communities.

 ## Installation
-Bilingual is a web-based service, so there is no installation required.
-Simply access the <br/> Bilingual website using your preferred web browser.
+Bilimgual is a web-based service, so there is no installation required.
+Simply access the <br/> Bilimgual website using your preferred web browser.

 ## Support and Feedback
-For any questions, issues, or feedback, please contact our support team at <br/> maksatbeknurtilek@gmail.com.
-We value your input and are committed to continuously improving <br/> the Bilingual platform.
+For any questions, issues, or feedback, please contact our support team at <br/> [maksatbeknurtilek@gmail.com](mailto:maksatbeknurtilek@gmail.com).
+We value your input and are committed to continuously improving <br/> the Bilimgual platform.

 ## Contributing
 We welcome contributions from the open-source community to enhance Bilingual's features <br/> and functionality.
 If you would like to contribute, please fork the Bilingual GitHub repository, <br/> make your changes, and submit a pull request.

 ## License
-Bilingual is released under the MIT License.
+Bilimgual is released under the MIT License.
 You are free to use, modify, and distribute this <br/> software in accordance with the terms of the license.

 ------------------
 Note: This is a sample README for the Bilingual web service.
 Feel free to modify it based on <br/> your specific requirements and add more sections as needed.